 Is this a match for what you’re offering?

 If you haven’t heard of “searcher intent” or “search intent”, pay attention.
-As for SEO in 2019 it has become integral to the on page optimization process.
+As for SEO today it has become integral to the on page optimization process.

 Searcher intent is what it sounds like, the reason behind the search.
 Some human picked those very words to type (or speak) into Google.